Skip to main content

 Aware as always that part of the role our balanced Portfolios play is buffering downside in times of volatility, the proceeds from high yield bond sales and maturities have been allocated to our “dry powder” investment grade sleeve where it salivates for another hiccup in markets.
 Even with our defensive positioning, the fixed income component of our balanced Portfolios can achieve a higher yield to maturity than anything resembling the ICE BofA Canada Broad Market Index (tracked by most other balanced portfolios) all while maintaining a significantly shorter average duration.

-As at June 30, 2021Yield to MaturityDuration (years)
+As at June 30, 2021Yield-to-MaturityDuration (years)

 Source: Bloomberg LP.
 All yield-to-maturity and duration figures as at June 31, 2021.
 Duration is a measure of a debt instrument’s price sensitivity to a change in interest rates.
 The higher the duration, the more sensitive a bond’s price is to changes in interest rates.
 Yield-to-maturity is the total return anticipated on a bond if it’s held until it matures and coupon payments are reinvested at the yield-to-maturity.
 Yield-to-maturity is expressed as an annual rate of return.
 The ICE BofA Canada Broad Market Index tracks the performance of investment-grade debt publicly issued in the Canadian domestic market.
 We manage our Portfolios independently of the indexes we use as long-term performance comparisons.
 Differences including security holdings and geographic/sector allocations may impact comparability and could result in periods when our performance differs materially from the index.
 Additional factors such as credit quality, issuer type and yield may impact fixed-income comparability from the index.